WAA Day of Service

 providing pruning services, and performing tree removal.

-WAA announces the 2013 Day of Service Project
+WAA 2013 Day of Service Project

 The WAA 2013 Day of Service was held on March 21st, at the Longenecker Horticultural Gardens at the UW-Madison Arboretum.
 The event was coordinated by Bill Reichenbach with Edward R Hasselkus, UW Madison Professor Emeritus – Horticulture.
 Edward (Ed) is the volunteer curator at the Longenecker Horticultural Gardens.
 He has also been a WAA Member since 1965 and recipient of both WAA's Distinguished Service and Honorary Life Membership Awards.
 Ed is very appreciative of the volunteer arborists and companies who have provided equipment and expertise to get the job done, and looks forward to this year's Day of Service event.